mopidy/mopidy-local/README.rst

   give confusing results if not all artists in the library have proper sortnames.

+- ``local/use_artist_mbid_uri``: Whether to use the MusicBrainz ID tag to generate artist URIs.
+Enabled by default but can cause some albums with multiple artists to be incorrectly sorted.

+- ``local/use_album_mbid_uri``: Whether to use the MusicBrainz ID tag to generate album URIs.
+Enabled by default and shouldn't cause issues.

 - ``local/album_art_files``: List of file names to check for when searching for external album art.
 These may contain UNIX shell patterns, i.e. ``*``, ``?``, etc.